 Itinerary / Table of Contents

 - Buena Vista Social Club and the Cuban Music Scene

 - Doin' It the Hemingway

 - The Cuban Hustle

 - Walt Disney World

-When I told a guy I had been to Miami and Tampa to see U2, then flew over to Cuba and my next stop was Walt Disney World, he broke into a hearty laugh.
+During casual conversation while sipping mojitos at the Buena Vista Social Club, I told a guy I had been to Miami and Tampa the previous week to see U2, then flew over to Cuba and my next stop was Walt Disney World.
+He broke into a hearty laugh.